antoniperuzynski/TextMining/README.md

 # TextMining
-Repository for projects from Text Mining laboratory.
+Repository for projects from Text Mining laboratory on Silesian University of Technology.